SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-18 Final Layout </strong></p>

 ### 2.4.5  Signal Detection Code
 A simple arduino code was also developed to allow the ZSOM-M01 detect signals from the GM tube.
-The ZSOM-M01 will count the signals for a minute to provide the  radiation reaing ascounts per minute.
+The ZSOM-M01 will count the signals for a minute to provide the radiation reading as counts per minute.
 The full code can be found in appendix B6.

 The code was then passed to Richard to integrate into the ZSOM-M01 firmware.